An Overview of NBFC Account Aggregator License

-- It has to ensure that when providing services, the same shall be supported by relevant agreement/authorization between the NBFC-AA, the customer and the FIPs.
+- It has to ensure that when it is providing services, the same shall be supported by relevant Agreement/Authorisation between the NBFC-AA, the customer and FIP's.

 - It will not support any transactions by the customers.

-- It shall undertake relevant mechanisms for ensuring appropriate customer documentation.
+- It shall undertake relevant mechanisms to ensure appropriate customer documentation.

 - It shall not deal in any other business except for the business of NBFC-AA.
-Permission has, however been granted for disposition of investible surplus in avenues not meant for trading.
+Permission has, however, been granted for the disposition of investible surplus in avenues not meant for trading.

-- The financial information of a consumer that has been accessed from FIPs shall not be with the NBFC-AA.
+- The financial information of a consumer that has been accessed from FIPs shall not be with NBFC Account Aggregator (NBFC-AA).

-- No third-party services shall be used for taking up the business of Account Aggregator.
+- No third-party services shall be used for taking up the business of an Account Aggregator.

-- It will have a Citizen's Charter that overtly ensures the protection of rights of customers.
-It cannot separate from any information that has been acquired by it from the customer or on his behalf, till the time customer consents for the same.
+- It will have a Citizen's Charter that overtly ensures the protection of the rights of customers.
+It cannot separate from any information that has been acquired by it from the customer or on his behalf till the time customer consents for the same.